peterzan/ILETP/CONTRIBUTING.md

 ## How to Contribute

 1. Start a discussion or open an Issue for ideas or questions.
-2. Submit Pull Requests for improvements to docs or specs.
+2. Submit Pull Requests for improvements to docs.
 3. Propose use cases, mappings to other frameworks, or design thoughts.
 4. Be constructive, collaborative, and curious.